PeterKamphuis/pyFAT-astro/README.md

 Installation
 ------------

-Download the source code from the Github.
-Once downloaded pyFAT can be installed with:
+Download the source code from the Github or simply install with pip as:

-  	pip install pyfat-astro
+  	pip install pyFAT-astro

 This should also install all required python dependencies.
 We recommend the use of python virtual environments.
 If so desired a pyFAT installation would look like:

   	python3 -m venv FAT_venv
   	source FAT_venv/bin/activate
-  	pip install pyFAT
+  	pip install pyFAT-astro

+You might have to restart the env:

   	deactivate
   	source FAT_venv/bin/activate